Voilett-Roze/asus/Lighttpd-web-server-with-PHP-support-through-Entware.md

-First, setup Entware from [github RMerl ususwrt-merlin guide](https://github.com/RMerl/asuswrt-merlin/wiki/Entware).
+First, setup Entware from [github RMerl asuswrt-merlin guide](https://github.com/RMerl/asuswrt-merlin/wiki/Entware).

 Login to router with a terminal like putty and enter the commands below.